Parade History

 Our continued success is due in part to our dedicated all-volunteer leadership team and parade coordinators.
 Our team brings a wealth of experience and expertise so we can continue making the Chicago Pride Parade a celebration that our community can be proud of.

-PRIDEChicago is a proud member of The Chicago LGBT Hall of Fame.
+PRIDEChicago is a proud 2021 inductee into The Chicago LGBT Hall of Fame.

 Our Story